How Much Protein Do You Actually Need?

 Total= 54 grams of protein

 Protein is the more difficult macronutrient to plan for and incorporate into your day.
-Carbohydrates and fats are widely available, packable, and often more shelf stable.
+This is partially because carbohydrates and fats are widely available, portable, and often more shelf-stable.
 Think fruit, crackers, and chips.
-While protein often requires planning, cooking, and refrigeration.
-You are most likely not carrying around a chicken breast or a can of beans in your bag.
-Hence, why protein takes intention and planning.
+Protein often requires planning, cooking, and refrigeration.
+You’re likely not carrying around a chicken breast or a can of beans in your bag, hence, why protein takes intention and planning.

 Planning and timing

 Hopefully, you found this article helpful.
-If you have questions about protein, your specific needs, or how to improve your relationship to food without dieting schedule a time to chat with Abby.
+If you have questions about protein, your specific needs, or how to improve your relationship to food without dieting, schedule a time to chat with one of our Registered Dietitians.
+If you are getting injured frequently, schedule a time to meet with one of our physical therapists.